glotzerlab/hoomd-rs/doc/src/mc-tutorial/hard-particle-self-assembly.md

 {{#rustdoc_include ../../../examples/mc-tutorial/hard-particle-self-assembly.rs:parameters}}
 ```

-`box_length` is the side length of the square simulation box, `n_bodies` is
+`box_length` is the side length of the square simulation box, `n_bodies` is the number
-the number of ellipses to add, `maximum_distance` is the largest distance
+of ellipses to add, `maximum_distance` is the largest distance a translation trial move
-a translation trial move can take, `maximum_rotation` is the largest angle
+can take, `maximum_rotation` is the largest angle possible in a rotation trial move,
-possible in a rotation trial move, `sigma` is the major axis of the ellipse,
+`sigma` is the major axis of the ellipse, `aspect` is the ellipse aspect ratio and
-`aspect` is the ellipse aspect ratio and `kt` is the temperature set point (in
+`macrostate` holds the temperature set point (in
 units of energy).

 To ensure that `sigma` is the major axis, `aspect` must be greater than or equal